5:10 Equal Employment Opportunity and Minority Recruitment

 The Superintendent shall ensure that the District does not engage in any investigation or inquiry prohibited by law and complies with each of the following:

-3. The District does not request of an applicant or employee access in any manner to his or her social networking website, including a request for passwords to such sites.
+- The District does not request of an applicant or employee access in any manner to his or her personal online account such as social networking websites, including a request for passwords to such accounts

 New employees must furnish evidence of physical fitness to perform assigned duties and freedom from communicable disease, including tuberculosis.
 All physical fitness examinations and tests for tuberculosis must be performed by a physician licensed in Illinois, or any other state, to practice medicine and surgery in any of its branches, or an advanced practice nurse who has a written collaborative agreement with a collaborating physician that authorizes the advanced practice nurse to perform health examinations, or a physician assistant who has been delegated the authority by his or her supervising physician to perform health examinations.
 The employee must have the physical examination and tuberculin test performed no more than 90 days before submitting evidence of it to the School Board.